SK-EID/smart-id-java-client/README.md

 ## Handling exceptions

 Exceptions thrown by this library are hierarchical.
-This way it is possible to reduce error handling code to only handle generic parent exceptions when needed.
+This way it is possible to reduce error handling code to only handle generic parent exceptions when suitable.

 * SmartIdException - all exceptions thrown by Smart-ID client are subclass of this
-    * UserActionRelatedException - Exceptions that are caused by user's actions (or lack of any action when needed)
+    * UserActionException - Exceptions that are caused by user's actions (or lack of any action when needed)
         * SessionTimeoutException - user didn't press anything in app when asked
         * UserRefusedException - User pressed cancel.
 Usually handling this parent exception is enough but also has subclasses to indicate the exact screen where cancel was pressed.
             * UserRefusedCertChoiceException